Lou Salvador: Bodabil and film career

 It was after World War II that Salvador attained the most influence in the Philippine entertainment scene.
 He became the most successful stage show impresario in the Philippines, organizing bodabil troupes that toured the country.
 Dubbed as "The Master Showman", he was credited with discovering and fostering the careers of such noted singers and comedians as Chiquito, Bentot, Cachupoy, Canuplin, Pepe Pimentel, Diomedes Maturan, and Eddie Peregrina.

 Salvador also dabbled in films and established his own production company, Master Films.
 He was a featured cast member of Manuel Conde's Genghis Khan (1950), which was entered into competition in the Venice Film Festival in 1952.
 Salvador also directed the feature films Bad Boy (1957) and Barkada (1958), which both starred his son, Lou Salvador Jr.

 The Lou Salvador Sr. Memorial Award is handed out by the Filipino Academy of Movie Arts and Sciences in his honor.

 Politics

 Salvador ran as Vice President under Modernist Party in 1946, but lost to Liberal's Elpidio Quirino.

 Personal life

 Salvador fathered 97 children and reputedly had 48 women.

-Apart from Lou Salvador Jr., he also fathered the actors Alona Alegre, Leroy Salvador (director, producer and politician), the eldest of the Salvador siblings, Mina Aragon, Phillip Salvador, Ross Rival, Emil Salvador, and Jumbo Salvador.
-Jobelle Salvador and Deborah Sun (daughters of Leroy Salvador), Ethan Salvador (son of Emil Salvador), Joshua Aquino (son of Phillip Salvador and Kris Aquino), and Maja Salvador (daughter of Ross Rival) are his grandchildren.
-Analain Salvador and Ashton Salvador (grandchildren of Alona Alegre) are his great grandchildren.
+Apart from Lou Salvador Jr., he also fathered the actors Alona Alegre, Leroy Salvador (director, producer and politician), the eldest of the Salvador siblings, Mina Aragon, Phillip Salvador, Ross Rival, Chona Sandoval (mother of Emil and AJ Sandoval), and Jumbo Salvador.
+Jobelle Salvador and Deborah Sun (daughters of Leroy Salvador), Joshua Aquino (son of Phillip Salvador and Kris Aquino), and Jon Hernandez and Maja Salvador (son and daughter of Ross Rival) are his grandchildren.
+Ethan Salvador (son of Emil and grandson of Chona Sandoval), Analain Salvador and Ashton Salvador (grandchildren of Alona Alegre) are his great grandchildren.
 Singer Juan Miguel Salvador (father of actress Janella Salvador) is the grandson of Lou Salvador's brother Pedro Salvador.